Nivola/beecell/README.md

 ## Getting Started
 Instructions useful to deploy software on a simple environment (local machine or simple server configuration infrastructure).

-## Running the tests (Optional)
+## Running the tests
 Results of vulnerability assessment and/or penetration test.
 If known explain how to run the automated tests for this system

-Open tests directory
+- Open tests directory __beecell/tests__
-Copy file beecell.yml in your home directory.
-Open the file and set all the blank variables. activate virtual env
+- Copy file beecell.yml in your home directory.
+Open the file and set correctly all the <BLANK> variables.

 ```
+$ source venv/bin/activate
 $ python sendmail.py
 ```